HungryHowies/zitadel-mirror-setup-and-execution/README.md

 systemctl start zitadel
 ```

-### No Isssue,  proceed to Migration Mirror from CockroachDB to Postgresql
+### No Isssue,  proceed to  Mirror from CockroachDB to Postgresql

 ### Postgres Install
 ```